pinterest/gestalt/docs/markdown/android/actionlist.md

 ### Defualt

-The default ActionList items do not include a start item and only display text, but they still allow for end items to be displayed.
+The default ListAction items do not include a start item and only display text, but they still allow for end items to be displayed.
 <br/>
 <ImgContainer src="https://i.pinimg.com/originals/1a/4f/2a/1a4f2a0b067c8a28e77be8628c18f534.png" alt="An example of the Action List component"/>

 ### Start items

-ActionList items can display 3 different start items.
+ListAction items can display 3 different start items.

 1. **Avatar**
   Commonly used to represent users, profiles, comments or messages in a list.